Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers

-This dataset includes both periodic and non-periodic boundary conditions, with 1.5 million samples each.
-For the non-periodic cases, the boundary condition type at each endpoint are randomly selected from Dirichlet, Neumann, and Robin types.
-The Dirichlet condition specifies the solution value at the boundary, the Neumann condition specifies the derivative value at the boundary, and the Robin condition is a linear combination of the two, where Dirichlet and Neumann conditions can be seen as corner cases of the Robin condition.
+The dataset includes both periodic and non-periodic boundary conditions, with 1.5 million samples each.
+For the non-periodic cases, the boundary condition type at \emph{each endpoint} are randomly selected from three pre-defined types: Dirichlet, Neumann, and Robin.
+The Dirichlet conditions specify the solution value at the boundary, while the Neumann conditions set the derivative value at the boundary, and the Robin conditions are a linear combination of the Dirichlet conditions and Neumann conditions.
+Therefore, Dirichlet and Neumann boundary conditions are regarded as corner cases of the Robin conditions.

-In conclusion, the domain-wise components of the pre-training dataset include equation symbolic expression, boundary condition types, and coefficients of $f_{i}$ and point-wise components include the force fields $s(x)$ and $\kappa(x)$ and boundary value functions.
+We now provide a summary from the perspective of the complete PDE components.
+The \emph{domain-wise components} of the training dataset include equation symbolic expression, i.e.~Eq.~(\ref{eq:pdeformer}), boundary condition types, and coefficients in two polynomials $f_{i}$ while \emph{the point-wise components} include the physical fields $s(x)$ and $\kappa(x)$, which are considered as force terms and boundary value functions.